 Precision and Workmanship

 The blue background is one piece of fabric with 50 star cutouts in designated areas to place white fabric under them to reverse applique the blue over white to prevent shadow effect of white over blue.

-The rays of Her crown are pieced individually and then appliqued over the blue background.
+The spikes of Her crown are pieced individually and then appliqued over the blue background.
 Many stars are then quilted in the blue sky background.

 Design Continuity and Vocabulary

 The overall design is an expression of America’s ideals placed on an interpretation of the flag as the background.

 The 50 stars representing the 50 states are uniformly placed, bordered by a chain of olives and laurel leaves, and pleated in white to complete the piece with a homespun flair from the home of the immigrants.

 Presidential Citation for Outstanding Achievement, Awarded for exhibiting great promise in professional and public service activities.
 University of Delaware, 1995.

 Creation is complete at the moment it is imagined within the unbound spiritual universe.
 But when it is attempted to being expressed within the physical universe of boundaries and limitations, we experience unforeseen challenges to overcome.

 Several years of contemplation, a few rounds of testing and experimentation, over 5200 pieces of material, and 12 months of creation strewn with challenges resulted in this piece called Inspiration.